Real life problem solving - how to solve any problem yourself

 - Recognition that problems are solved by applying abstract and reliable principles and not just a problem specific technique.
 This is against the basic conventional teaching which focuses on solving a subject specific problem using the subject specific knowledge and method only.
 The fact is, all expert real life problem solvers who have not heard of the discipline of problem solving as a subject at all, use invariably quite abstract problem solving tools and techniques adapting them to the specific problem situation unknowingly.
 For you, who are learning problem solving, this process would be carried out knowingly, and incrementally.

-- Studying already solved problems by you, analyzing how you solved them, thinking about how you could have improved the problem solving method, and extracting for future reuse the useful rules or techniques that you have used successfully in this problem.
-This is learning from past experience proactively and continuously – this is one part of your study.
+- Studying already solved problems by you, analyzing how you solved them, thinking about how you could have improved the problem solving method, and extracting useful rules or techniques that you have used for future reuse.
+This is learning from past experience proactively – this is one part of your study.
 You might extend this study to your near ones to analyze how they tackled their past problems.

 - Solve actual real life problems yourself independently.
 Start participating in solving others’ problems in addition to solving your own problems.
 Learn from this practice and develop your own customized rules and procedures of general problem solving.
 With practice of any discipline, your ability, knowledge and confidence would grow.
 There is no alternative to actual practice.
 Even if you develop an interest in solving tricky academic problems, you would surely enhance your general problem solving skills.
 Problem solving is a highly practical, analytical and generally logical discipline with scope of little vagueness or subjectivity in it.

-You are sure to reach the initial stage of comfort if you follow these or similar such steps suitably chosen by you.
+You are sure to reach the initial stage of comfort if you follow these or similar such steps.
 Once you reach this stage, you will discover that automatically you are analyzing your reasoning while you are in a problem solving process.
 This is the difference between a self-aware problem solver who always tends to decide and act systematically, logically and efficiently and the unaware problem solver who might solve a problem efficiently now and then but

 - may not be consistent in facing all kinds of problems